DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 ## Preface

-let see if i can give my own outline (or rather overview) of math in general in a few days, also combine programming with it
+This article will be updated occasionally, as my own understanding of math and programming improve over time.

 ## Zero

-lets start with nothing
+Let's start with nothing

 how can we represent nothing?